Hamish Duncan

 RVN VNCertECC AdvCertFB

-Rachael joined the team in February 2022 and has a wealth of experience across all nursing disciplines having worked as a Registered Veterinary Nurse in small animal practice since 2004.
-As well as previous roles as Senior RVN and locum emergency RVN at a busy out of hours facility, Rachael come to us having been Feline Nurse Advocate in her last practice, where she was also responsible for setting up and running feline and canine behavioural first aid consultations.
-In 2021, she was delighted to pass the International Society of Feline Medicine’s Advanced Certificate in Feline Behaviour with distinction, having already achieved a Diploma in the foundations of Canine Behaviour Management, enhancing her learning in a area she particularly loves.
-Rachael is just as passionate about theatre and in-patient nursing as she is about her nurse consultations, and is holder of a Veterinary Nursing Certificate in Emergency and Critical Care.
+Rachael joined the team in February 2022 and has a wealth of experience having worked as a Registered Veterinary Nurse in small animal practice since 2004.
+As well as previous roles as Senior RVN and locum emergency RVN at a busy out of hours facility, Rachael came to us having been Feline Nurse Advocate in her last practice, where she was also responsible for setting up and running feline and canine behavioural first aid consultations.
+In 2021, she passed the International Society of Feline Medicine’s Advanced Certificate in Feline Behaviour with distinction, having already achieved a Diploma in the foundations of Canine Behaviour Management.
+In 2024, she led the 387 team to Dog Friendly Clinic accreditation with the Dogs Trust and British Veterinary Behaviour Association, a programme designed to help reduce canine stress on visits to the vets.
+She is also our feline Cat Friendly Clinic Nurse Advocate and in 2024, helped run the International Society of Feline Medicine masterclass at their European congress in Malta.
+Rachael also loves in-patient nursing and theatre is holder of a Veterinary Nursing Certificate in Emergency and Critical Care.

 Paige Yates